PLEASE SEE OUR COVID-19 PAGE FOR UP TO DATE NATIONAL, LOCAL AND PRACTICE NEWS

 If you suspect that you may be infected with the virus you must not attend the surgery, call 119 to arrange your test or visit the gov.uk/coronavirus website and follow the online advice.

 Is the GP Surgery still open ?

 Yes, we remain open.
-BUT we ask that you DO NOT attend the surgery unless you have been advised to do so by a member of our team.
-Appointments are being done via telephone and when helpful GPs and Practice Nurses can use video consulting.
+Face to face appointments are offered however alongside telephone consultations and when helpful GPs and Practice Nurses can use video consulting.

 When you request a GP or Practice Nurse telephone appointment, we cannot specify which doctor or nurse will ring you or give an exact time due to workload demands but will specify which day the call will take place.
 Please help us by ensuring we have your up-to-date telephone number and keep your phone to hand to take the call.